 PVC – A common form of plastic used for pipes and fitting.
 PVC is most commonly used for underground transport of water since sun exposure can weaken it.
 Purple PVC pipe means gray water is being transported.
-Gray PVP pipe indicates “schedule 80,” which is a measurement of thickness.
+Gray PVC pipe indicates “Schedule 80,” which is a measurement of thickness.

 Root Zone – This is the area in which a particular tree or plant’s roots live underground.
 An irrigation system should accommodate the overall root zone of the plants that are being watered with it.
-The water must be spread enough and run for long enough to penetrate the soil and get to the roots to help the tree or plant grow.
+The water must be spread enough and run long enough to penetrate the soil to get to the roots for the tree or plant to grow.
 Things such as soil type, plant species and how compact the dirt is all affect the size of the root zone.

 Run Time – How long a drip irrigation system or single zone for watering runs.
-An timer can be use to control this time frame.
+A timer can be used to control the time frame.

 Shrub Adapter – This type of drip irrigation adapter should be attached to a ½” riser.
 The other side of the adapter accepts any spray jet or threaded watering device with 10/32 threads.